abyt2002-alt/abyt2002-alt/README.md

 <details>
 <summary><b>How I Work</b></summary>

-I focus on applied analytics that teams can operate:
+I work on applied analytics problems where the goal is not just to build a model, but to create systems that business teams can actually use.
-- clear assumptions
-- KPI-linked outputs
-- scalable workflows
-- deployment-ready decision tools

 </details>